harbor-xyz/coding-project/README.md

 ## Submission

-Please open a pull request against the `master` branch and reach out to Prakash when finished.
+Please fork this repository and reach out to Prakash when finished.

 ## Next Steps